-The Diamond cut is the quality the breathes life into the stone.
-The allure and beauty comes from the diamonds fire, sparkle and brilliance.
+The Diamond cut is the quality that breathes life into the stone.
+The allure and beauty come from the diamond’s fire, sparkle and brilliance.
 By far the most important C in the 4 C’s of Diamonds.
 These are the major components that attribute to the Cut grade.

 via GIA “The major components, from top to bottom, are the crown, girdle and pavilion.
 A round brilliant cut diamond has 57 or 58 facets, the 58th being a tiny flat facet at the bottom of the pavilion that’s known as the culet.
 The large, flat facet on the top is the table.
 The proportions of a diamond refer to the relationships between table size, crown angle and pavilion depth.
 It is important to note that a wide range of proportion combinations are possible, and these ultimately affect the stone’s interaction with light and how attractive the diamond is to the person viewing it.”

 An important wording to point out ” wide range of proportion combinations are possible”.
 Sometimes the most ideal numbers don’t add up once you add up all the angles and attributes.
 Each stone is different.
 This especially holds true to Fancy shapes(anything other than a round diamond).

 Round diamonds are the easiest to buy regarding CUT.
 Gia offers a cut grade only for Round Diamonds.
 All Other Shapes like Princess, Emerald Cushion don’t have an official cut grade.
 You have to evaluate the stone by eye and various elements such as table and depth percentages.
 If this is confusing, please contact me here so I can guide you.

 James Allen, Blue NileandBrian Gavinall have their signature line of cuts.
 If you are buying round you may not need to go there, however for any shape such as Princess, Cushion, etc. It’s not a bad idea to look.
 Pricing is fair for the quality.